griffio/griffio.github.io/knowledgebase.md

 Contingency Planning.
 Disaster recovery.
 Fire Drill

 Remote Distributed Lessons : Remote working is a distributed protocol If one person is remote.
-Everyone works as if remote No local privileges
+Everyone works as if remote disposition No local privileges
 Catch everyone up to local conversations
 Establish communication channel for business changes